Photo by Dr. Robert Gegear of Bombus Fervidus

 • Discuss your landscaping objectives with your landscaper; make sure they will not apply or pull anything without your knowledge and consent!

-• Eliminate light pollution after dark by installing motion sensors.
-Try using yellow light bulbs instead of white; yellow is a wavelength moths don’t respond to.
+• Eliminate light pollution after dark by installing motion sensors and fully shielded lights.
+Red light is best.